mozilla-services/socorro/socorro/signature/siglists/README.rst

 -----------------------

 The first thing we will ask you to do is to file a bug.
-We keep track of every change and ensuing discussions in Socorro via bugs, so it's important that each commit has one associated to it.
+We keep track of every change in Socorro via bugs, so it's important that each commit has one associated to it.

-File a bug in the `Socorro::Signature
+File a bug in the `Socorro::Signature component
 <https://bugzilla.mozilla.org/enter_bug.cgi?product=Socorro&component=Signature>`__,
 describe the changes you want to make, and assign it to you.